 In all societies, developing and advanced, it is the application of science and not mere theory that has made the technosphere so amazing and useful.
 This is certainly not an attempt to denigrate pure science.
 One can only apply scientific solutions to common and rare problems, big and small.
 If the practitioner or student knows enough pure science to begin with.
 It is the application of science that makes tonnes of metal to fly in the sky.
 Or incurable diseases become curable, summer foods to grow in winter.
 And people communicate with each other over thousands of miles in real-time, meat preserved for months.
 Pure science and applied science are truly beautiful, even though they can put them to ugly uses.

 The most important thing about learning applied science is the key institutions that provide such capacities and opportunities for young males and females.
 Especially at the secondary school age.
 Most students start their proper science education in secondary school.
 This is where they first learn the definitions, assumptions, and explanations of scientific phenomena.
 This is where learning to know and learning to apply should be different to the student, grounds for his or her encouragement.

-The applied scientist, from student to experienced practitioner, is only as good as the institutions of learning/ practicing applied science available to him or her.
-Institutions are simply defined as the “rules of the game” by which social activities are organised.
-The better and the better enforced the institutions are the better the outcomes of social organisation like education are.
-There are six level of institutions observed in society from top to bottom.
-First, there are structures that make the general macro-rules of social organisation, e.g. the education sector managed by say, a ministry of education, legislators with other stakeholders.
-Second, are regulatory bodies who set the specific or specialised macro-rules for the education sector e.g. a universities commission or a secondary schools inspectorate.
+The applied scientist, from student to experienced practitioner, is only as good as the institutions of learning/practising applied science available to him or her.
+Institutions are simply the “rules of the game” by which we organise social activities.
+The better and the better enforced the institutions are, the better the outcomes of a social organisation like education.
+There are six levels of institutions observed in society from top to bottom.
+First, there are the structures that make the general macro-rules of social organisation.
+E.g. the education sector managed by, say, a ministry of education, legislators with other stakeholders.
+Second, are regulatory bodies who set the specific or specialised macro-rules for the education sector.
+E.g. a universities commission or a secondary schools inspectorate.

 Government College Ughelli Old Boys Association UK may have a quite a challenge but a truly worthy one on their hands.